Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIV. The Observability of Emission from Accretion and Feedback in the Circumgalactic Medium with Current and Future Instruments: Current and Future Emission Mapping Instruments

 Simulations can assist with guiding requirements for instruments optimized for different kinds of observations.
 Simulations can also stimulate and inform the development of new instrument concepts by examining how physical outcomes depend on hypothetical instrument parameters.
 With detailed analysis of the FOGGIE simulations, we are able to quantify how sensitivity, wavelength coverage, and access to multiple ions recover the multiphase structure of the CGM in emission line maps.
 High spatial resolution (on the order of $\sim$1 kpc) enables detection of small-scale features, constraining the morphology and clumpiness of the gas.
 Sensitivity to low surface brightness ($\lesssim 500$ photons cm$^{-2}$ s$^{-1}$ sr$^{-1}$) can reveal faint, extended structures and therefore recover a larger fraction of the ionized gas mass.
 Finally, kinematic resolution plays a critical role in completing our understanding of the CGM.
 While sensitivity determines whether CGM emission can be detected at all, kinematic resolution governs whether we can disentangle its dynamics.
 Distinguishing different velocity components, such as inflowing vs. outflowing gas, and recovering kinematics across ionization phases becomes increasingly feasible at kinematic resolutions of $\lesssim 30$ km s$^{-1}$.

 Building on these benchmarks, this section reviews a set of current and future instruments that have been or are intended to be applied to this problem.
 Figure~\ref{fig:instruments} puts these instruments within this parameter space, using instrument properties listed in Table~\ref{tab:instrument-table}.
-We include two categories of instruments: those currently used or designed to study the CGM in the UV (top section), and those used to study CGM in H$\alpha$ (bottom section).
-For UV instruments, the surface brightness limits are shown for \ion{O}{6} emission, assuming exposure times of 10 and 100 hours.
-Note that some instruments appear in both sections of the table, as they are capable of observing both UV and H$\alpha$, depending on the redshift of the target.
+We include two categories of instruments: Space-based instruments/ satellite concepts and ground-based instruments

-The instruments already being used for CGM emission studies in Figure~\ref{fig:instruments} and Table~\ref{tab:instrument-table} are The Multi Unit Spectroscopic Explorer \citep[MUSE,][]{MUSE2008} the Keck Cosmic Web Imager Integral Field Spectrograph \citep[KCWI,][]{kcwi2018}, the Circumgalactic H$\alpha$ Spectrograph at the MDM Observatory \citep{2024ApJ...974..161M}, and the Dragonfly Telephoto Array \citep{Abraham2014,Lokhorst2019,chen2024}.
+The instruments already being used for CGM emission studies in Figure~\ref{fig:instruments} and Table~\ref{tab:instrument-table} are the Multi Unit Spectroscopic Explorer \citep[MUSE,][]{MUSE2008} the Keck Cosmic Web Imager Integral Field Spectrograph \citep[KCWI,][]{kcwi2018}, the Circumgalactic H$\alpha$ Spectrograph at the MDM Observatory \citep{2024ApJ...974..161M}, and the Dragonfly Telephoto Array \citep{Abraham2014,Lokhorst2019,chen2024}.
 Instruments operating in optical wavelength on large telescopes have the advantage of high spatial resolution and large collecting areas; conversely the suite of ions they can access in the rest frame (e.g., \ion{H}{1}, \ion{O}{2}) limits the temperature range of the gas they probe.
 The UV ions we focus on here are available at higher redshift and have been used to good effect with these powerful ground-based IFUs \citep[e.g.,][]{2019NatAs...3..822M, Kusakabe2024, 2025ApJ...986...87H}.

+Here we first describe the quantities listed in Table~\ref{tab:instrument-table} before comparing instrument capabilities.
+The second column lists the observed-frame wavelength coverage of each instrument as defined by its design specifications.
+Third column lists the lines available to each instrument, out of all emission lines considered in this study (see Table~\ref{tab:emission_lines}).
+This does not imply that the instrument is limited to observing only the listed lines; rather, we include only the subset of lines studied in this paper that are accessible to each facility.
+Then for each accessible line, we compute the corresponding redshift range using $z = \frac{\lambda_{\rm obs}}{\lambda_{\rm rest}} - 1 $, and report in column 4 the range of redshifts over which that line can be observed given the instrument’s wavelength coverage.